Kento-Okuyama/Regime_Switching/README.md

 Tried with data without missing values, still not working

-Joseph form of Kalman Filter?
+Joseph form of Kalman Filter? -> solved the issue with jP2